 The Society funds a range of projects that support the aims of the society.
 In particular we aim to fund work that increases the scientific understanding of addiction and its treatment amongst clinicians and policy makers.
-Our recent portfolio of funded projects can be found here.
+Our recent portfolio of funded projects and events can be found here.

 Policy for supporting projects